 With the development of construction technology, some extra-large spaces have been built to accommodate more and more complex functions.
 It can be imaged that if the distance between the talker and the listener is the same, the larger room you stay in, the smaller voice the listener hears.
 When a space is large to a certain extent, is the reflected sound still important or the sound in extra-large spaces just spread as in the open area?

-On-site measurements were carried out in four cases, such as the measurement in Figure 2.
+On-site measurements were carried out in four cases, such as the measurement.
 The volume of the four cases varies from 7000 to 190,000 m3, representing ordinary to extra-large spaces.
 Computer simulations were also conducted using image method to obtain more details.

 The results show that the first reflection from the floor (FRFF) is significantly larger than other reflections because both the source and receiver are usually closer to the floor which can be used to enhance the existing prediction model.

-A modified prediction model of sound pressure level has been developed based on the FRFF and obtains a good prediction accuracy, as shown in Figure 3.
+A modified prediction model of sound pressure level has been developed based on the FRFF and obtains a good prediction accuracy.
 This prediction model can be used to predict the sound pressure level in extra-large spaces and it is also important for acoustic design and crowd noise control.

 These findings are described in the article entitled Characteristics and prediction of sound level in extra-large spaces, recently published in the journal Applied Acoustics.
 This work was led by Jian Kang from University of Sheffield, UK, in collaboration with Chao Wang (Tianjin University, China), Hui Ma (Tianjin University, China) and Yue Wu (Harbin Institute of Technology, China).